Typhoid is an infection caused by the bacterium Salmonella typhimurium (S. typhi).

 Rarely, symptoms might include confusion, diarrhea, and vomiting, but this is not normally severe.

 In serious, untreated cases, the bowel can become perforated.
-This can lead to peritonitis, an infection of the tissue that lines the inside of the abdomen, which has been reported as fatal in between 5 and 62 percent of cases.
+This can lead to peritonitis, an infection of the tissue that lines the inside of the abdomen, which has been reported as fatal in between

 Another infection, paratyphoid, is caused by Salmonella enterica.
 It has similar symptoms to typhoid, but it is less likely to be fatal.